owleyeview/guessing-game/README.md

 Use whitespace and indentation properly.
 Limit lines to 100 characters.
 Give meaningful names to methods and variables, and follow Java's naming standards.
 Localize variables whenever possible.
 Include a comment at the beginning of your program with basic description information and a comment at the start of each method.
 Some students try to achieve repetition without properly using while loops, by writing a method that calls itself; this is not appropriate on this assignment and will result in a deduction in points

-Your program should be stored in a file called Guess.java.
+Your program should be stored in a file called GuessingGame.java.

 Log of execution: